alexandra-mrnts/dvmn-API-04/README.md

 ```
 fetch_NASA_EPIC.py [-n pics_number] [-d directory]
 ```
 * **pics_number** (optional): Maximum number of images to be loaded.
-If not specified, NASA_EPIC_PICS_NUMBER environment variable will be used.
+If not specified, `NASA_EPIC_PICS_NUMBER` environment variable will be used.
 If the environment variable is not set, the default number of maximum 5 images will be loaded.
 * **directory** (optional): Specifies the directory where images will be stored.
-If not specified, NASA_EPIC_STORAGE_DIR environment variable will be used.
+If not specified, `NASA_EPIC_STORAGE_DIR` environment variable will be used.
 If the environment variable is not set, the default subfolder 'images' will be used.

 \
 To post an image to a Telegram channel use the following command:
 ```
-publish_image.py file_name
+publish_image.py filename
 ```

 \